 After that visit, I drove to Grand Portage State Park to scope it out.
 I found a spot that looked like it was much closer and would be easier to talk.
-This location was reaffirmed when Jonathan Wilson from CKPR in Thunder Bay reached out and suggested the same spot.
-He wanted to do a news story, so I agreed and I picked a time with my Canadian friends to meetup.
+This spot was reaffirmed when Jonathan Wilson from CKPR in Thunder Bay reached out and suggested the same spot.
+He wanted to do a news story so I agreed and I picked a time with my Canadian friends to meetup.

 On Friday after work, I got in my car and drove a bit north of Duluth.
 I spent the night sleeping in the car and the next morning was a bit chilly.

-Fall was just starting to show itself, and it made for a scenic drive up the North Shore of Lake Superior to the Canadian border.
+Fall was just starting to show itself and it made for a scenic drive up the North Shore of Lake Superior to the Canadian border.

-I had some time to kill before my friends would arrive, so I set up my chair and enjoyed the views.
+I had some time to kill before my friends would arrive, so I setup my chair and enjoyed the views.

 We all started talking and Jonathan setup his camera for the news segment.